 - A large litter box is ideal for urination and defecation.
 The litter box should be 1 ½ times the size of your cat, so they have enough room to enter, turn around, scratch, and eliminate.
 Low storage bins or totes can make great boxes.

-- If you have more than one cat in your household, do not place the boxes right next to each other.
-Cats perceive this as one large litter box instead of multiple boxes.
+- If you have more than one cat in your household, place the litter boxes on different levels or in different rooms.
+Avoid placing the boxes right next to each other because cats often see them as one large litter box instead of multiple litter boxes.

 - Most litter boxes are made of plastic, which makes them porous and able to pick up odors readily.
 Litter boxes should be replaced at least once a year.